-Triangles – There are 3 kinds of triangles: Symmetrical, Ascending, and Descending.
+Triangles – There are 3 kinds of triangles: Symmetrical, Ascending and Descending.
 These patterns usually show up in an intraday trade, within short-term periods, when the market still has not decided on which direction the price is going.

-Example of a symmetrical triangle trading strategy:
+Example of symmetrical triangle trading strategy:

 When recognizing a symmetrical triangle, you should prepare yourselves for an upcoming breakout that will point to the next trend’s direction.

-Entry point: Not knowing the direction of the coming trend yet, we put set interferences on both sides of the triangle, just before its vertex.
+Entry point: Not knowing the direction of the coming trend yet, we put set interferences on both sides of triangle, just before its vertex.
 Once having figured out where the trend is going, we immediately cancel the irrelevant entrance point.
 In the example above, the trend moves down.
 We cancel the entrance above the triangle in this case.

 Another example of a triangle trading strategy:

-You can see that symmetrical triangles appear while the market is uncertain.
+You can see those symmetrical triangles appear while the market is uncertain.
 The price inside the triangle ranges widely.
 Market forces wait for signs to signal the next trend’s direction (usually determined as a response to a fundamental event).